nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

     ValidatorUtil.validateWithGroup(form, SampleForm.Test1.class);

+See :java:extdoc:`ValidatorUtil#validateWithGroup <nablarch.core.validation.ee.ValidatorUtil#validateWithGroup(java.lang.Object, java.lang.Class...)>`
-See :java:extdoc:`ValidatorUtil <nablarch.core.validation.ee.ValidatorUtil>` for details on the APIs.
+and :java:extdoc:`ValidatorUtil#validateProperty <nablarch.core.validation.ee.ValidatorUtil#validateProperty(java.lang.Object, java.lang.String, java.lang.Class...)>` for details on the APIs.

 .. tip::
    By using the group function to switch validation rules, a single form class can be shared by multiple screens and APIs.